 (B) A member's legal representative including a parent, spouse or legal guardian; or

-(C) A non-legal representative freely chosen by the member or his or her legal representative.
+(C) A non-legal representative who the member or legal representative freely chooses.

-(B) Comply with DDS and Oklahoma Health Care Authority (OHCA) rules and regulations;
+(B) Complies with DDS and Oklahoma Health Care Authority (OHCA) rules and regulations;

-(E) Be approved by the member or his or her legal representative to act in the capacity of a representative;
+(E) Is a member or legal representative approved to act in a representative capacity;

-(F) Demonstrate knowledge and understanding of the member's needs and preferences; and
+(F) Demonstrates knowledge and understanding of the member's needs and preferences; and

-(G) Not serve as the Self-Directed (SD) Habilitation Training Specialist (HTS) for the member whom he or she is directing services.
+(G) Does not serve as the Self-Directed (SD) habilitation training specialist (HTS) for the member when he or she is directing the member's services.